What could possibly be better than taking a hike? Taking a hike… with your pet!

 Don’t let your pet off the leash unless you are absolutely allowed to.

 There are limited wilderness areas where pets are allowed to roam free, and each park has different rules.
 Most places ask that you keep your dog on a 6-foot leash.
-Familiarize yourself with each park’s specific instructions, and follow the rules.
-Rules are made to protect you, your pet and other hikers, so please hike safely.
+Familiarize yourself with each park’s specific instructions and follow the rules.
+Rules are made to protect you, your pet, wildlife and other hikers, so please hike safely.

 Don’t neglect to pick up after your pet.

 Hike prepared, and don't leave waste behind.
 If you’re bringing your pet, always trek with doggy bags so you can leave nature the way you found it.
+This will protect wildlife from potential diseases and maintain the area's natural state.
 Follow Leave No Trace (LNT) principles by picking up after your pet and packing out any waste.

 Don’t bring your dog or pet if they are aggressive.